alf808/neo-depot/README.md

 ...
 ```

 The prompt is `(neo) `.
-At the prompt, you can enter either an `inspect` or a `query` subcommand, with the exact same options and behavior as you would on the command line.
-You can use the special command `quit`, `exit`, or `CTRL+D` to exit this session and return to the command line.
-The command `help` or `?` shows a help menu, and `help <command>` (e.g. `help query`) shows a help menu specific to that command.
-In this environment only, you can also use the short forms `i` and `q` for `inspect` and `query` (e.g. `(neo) i --verbose --name Ganymed)`).
+At the prompt, enter either an `inspect` or a `query` subcommand, with the exact same options and behavior on the command line.

-Importantly, **the `interactive` session doesn't automatically update when you update your code.** This means that, if you make a meaningful change to your Python files, you should exit and restart the session.
-If the interactive session detects that any Python files have changed since it began, it will warn you before it runs each new command.
 The `interactive` subcommand takes an optional argument `--aggressive` - if specified, the interactive session will instead preemptively exit whenever it notices any changes to any Python files.

 All in all, the `interactive` subcommand has the following options: